salilab/actin_tutorial/doc/modeling.md

 Using this database, we can construct the crosslinking restraint.
-We input the root hierarchy of the system and the database, and specify the length of the crosslinker.
+We input the root hierarchy of the system and the database, and specify the length and chemistry of the crosslinker.
 The restraint can be evaluated at any resolution, though is generally most informative at resolution = 1.
 The length determines the inflection point of the scoring function sigmoid and is generally set to 10Å+ the crosslinker length for Lys-Lys crosslinkers.

+The crosslinker chemistry is not used in the modeling, but it is written into the output file metadata, which can be used for validation or deposition.

 \code{.py}
 xlr = IMP.pmi.restraints.crosslinking.CrossLinkingMassSpectrometryRestraint(
-                root_hier=root_hier,    # Must pass the system root hierarchy CrossLinkDataBase=xldb, # The crosslink database.
+                root_hier=root_hier,    # Must pass the system root hierarchy database=xldb,          # The crosslink database.
-                length=25,              # The crosslinker plus side chain length resolution=1,           # The resolution to evaluate the crosslink slope=0.0001,           # This adds a linear term to the score
+                length=25,              # The crosslinker plus side chain length resolution=1,           # The resolution at which to evaluate the crosslink slope=0.0001,           # This adds a linear term to the scoring function
                                         # to bias crosslinks towards each other
-                weight=10)              # Scaling factor for the restraint score.
+                weight=10,              # Scaling factor for the restraint score. linker=ihm.cross_linkers.dss)  # The linker chemistry

 output_objects.append(xlr)
 \endcode